GaloisInc/crucible/crucible-llvm/test/behavior/README.md

   undefined behavior, you should use the Crucible-LLVM-CLI or Crux-LLVM test suites instead.
-- If you want to test the UX of Crucible-LLVM-CLI or Crux-LLVM (e.g., error messages), use those test suites intead.
+- If you want to test the UX of Crucible-LLVM-CLI or Crux-LLVM (e.g., error messages), use those test suites instead.
 - If you want to test the behavior of particular functions in Crucible-LLVM, consider writing unit or property tests instead.